udelcodes/udelcodes.github.io/Fieldtrip1/index.md

 ### What does a JSON Object look like in JavaScript?

 Great question!
-Below is what our meal example would look like (including the side salad we had for dinner).
+Below is what our chicken example might look like.

       "Animals": {
         "chicken" : {